raf723/url-shortener/README.md

 ## Installation
 1. Clone the repo
+2. Run the following command `deno run --allow-read --allow-write --allow-net bitly.js`
-2. Launch using VSCode Live Server
+3. Launch using VSCode Live Server

 ## Credits
 Many thanks to Alex Peattie for teaching me all about web development!